gitkshn/ExamProject/README.md

 In addition, the program should be well-tested.

 # Result
-Oral examination: grade A.
+Oral examination: grade A. Test code line coverage: 95%.
-\newline Line coverage: 95%